-On a per square foot basis, the gas boiler system submeasures saves, by a wide margin, the most energy out of all the submeasures assessed using the CBECC-Com methodology.
-While per square foot savings for the oxygen concentration for the commercial new construction requirement appear similar, the bulk of those savings comes from the assumption that the baseline boiler is noncondensing and the proposed boiler with lower oxygen concentration is condensing.
-All submeasures vary by climate zone since space heating boilers are run times are influenced by outdoor air temperature.
+On a per square foot basis, the gas boiler system submeasures saves, by a wide margin, the most energy out of all the submeasures assessed.
+The boiler and service water heating efficiency submeasures vary by climate zone since space heating boilers are run times are influenced by outdoor air temperature.
 For service water heating, assumed input water temperatures also vary by climate zone.
 Initial results show that savings for the submeasures are the least in Climate Zone 15 and the most in Climate Zone 16.
-These initial results seem acceptable in that Climate Zone 15 is mainly hot desert while Climate Zone 16 is mainly a cold mountainous area.
+These results are expected in that Climate Zone 15 is mainly hot desert while Climate Zone 16 is mainly a cold mountainous area.